thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 ```
 sudo apt update
 ```
-### Install `turtlesim` package for ROS Melodic
+### Install `turtlesim` package for ROS Noetic
 Also, install a keyboard controller node `teleop-twist-keyboard`.
 This will take a few moments.

 ```
-sudo apt install ros-melodic-turtlesim ros-melodic-teleop-twist-keyboard
+sudo apt install ros-noetic-turtlesim ros-noetic-teleop-twist-keyboard
 ```

-The terminal will show if the installations were successfully, and it will indicate if the packages were previously installed (turtlesim came with ros-melodic-desktop-full).
+The terminal will show if the installations were successfully, and it will indicate if the packages were previously installed (turtlesim came with ros-noetic-desktop-full).

 ## Turtlesim Testdrive